 The earliest time at which applicants may apply is during the third year of their program at a recognized university.
 Any courses completed after May 31st during the proposed year of entry, will not be considered for admission.

 A minimum current grade point average of 3.0 (4.0 scale) is required.*However, a grade point average of 3.0 (i.e. B) at the time of application does not guarantee selection.
-It should be noted that the 175 domestic applicants invited for an interview had a GPA of at least 3.85 and the 5 international applicants invited for an interview had a GPA of at least 3.75.
+It should be noted that the 175 domestic applicants invited for an interview had an average GPA of 3.85 and the 5 international applicants invited for an interview had an average GPA of 3.75.
 It is recommended that applicants follow a program of study that will provide them with an educational background in keeping with their own interests and possible career opportunities should they not be accepted into Dentistry.

 Note that courses taken in the academic year, during the proposed year of entry, will not be included in the calculation of the applicant's cumulative GPA.
 Any offer of admission, however, will be contingent upon the successful applicant maintaining an annual GPA of at least 3.0 (4.0 scale) for their current academic year.